Mary Robinson: Legal career and time in Seanad Éireann (1967–1990)

 Robinson served as Reid Professor of Law in the university, as well as being one of its three elected senators in Seanad Éireann for twenty years.

 During her time in office, Robinson won several landmark court cases.
 She first fought a gender-based case in the Labour Court on behalf of her husband.
 Under the pension scheme in place for politicians at the time, the widows of politicians were often entitled to pensions, but widowers were not.
 On 12 May 1979, the court ruled in her favour.
 In July 1979, she appeared in court on behalf of a couple who alleged that the Irish tax system was discriminatory as the tax allowances available to couples were less than double those available to single people.
 A court decision in their favour was made in October but was appealed by the Irish government.
 The Supreme Court eventually ruled in favour of the couple in April 1980.
 Robinson also lost a groundbreaking case in the European Court of Justice, the first case in which the court granted legal aid to a plaintiff.

-On 23 May 1989, Robinson announced that she would not be seeking re-election, and on 5 July 1989, Robinson served as a senator on her last day in her Seanad career.
+On 23 May 1989, Robinson announced that she would not be seeking re-election, ending her career on the dissolution of the Seanad on 5 July 1989.